Closed-Form Diffusion Models: Proofs

-The proof is as follows.
 We showed in Theorem \ref{thm:support-of-model-dist} (see Appendix \ref{sec:thm-412-pf}) that as the number of sampling steps $S \rightarrow \infty$, the samples from a smoothed CFDM converge towards barycenters $z_S = \Bar{c}_{k^*}$ of $M$-tuples of training points for indices $k^*$ such that:

 Using an equivalent expression for $\tilde{k}_{\sigma, t}$, these barycenters can also be written as

 where

 If $u_{i,m} \sim \textrm{Gumbel}(0,1)$, then by applying the Gumbel max-trick, we conclude that $i^*(z_{S-1}, m) \sim \textrm{Categorical}(\pi^i_\sigma)$.
 This is a distribution over the indices $i=1,...,N$ of training samples, with event probabilities given by